Course in Machine Learning for Language Technologies

 Lecturer Prof. Dr. Martin Potthast

-Lab Advisors tbd.
+Lab Advisors Niklas Deckers

 Workload 2 SWS Lecture, 2 SWS Lab